Peugeot 508 review - Practicality, comfort and boot space

 One thing that’s worth noting is that the 508 has Peugeot’s i-cockpit set up, where you look over the steering wheel to see the instruments.
 While it works well for the most part, some drivers may feel they don’t have a clear view of the dash pod when the steering wheel and seat are adjusted to their liking.

-The 508 offers a comfortable ride both around town and on the motorway, and while there is some low-speed fidgeting when fitted with the largest 19-inch alloys, this will be less of a concern for most buyers.
+The 508 offers a comfortable ride both around town and on the motorway, and while there is some low-speed fidgeting when fitted with the optional 19-inch alloys, this will be less of a concern for most buyers.
 If you opt for the top of the range GT model, then there’s also active suspension to keep the ride comfort at an optimum level.

 Leg room, head room and passenger space